inmagik/django-search-views/docs/docs/index.md

     )
 ```

-Now, using `django-searchlist-views` API we can:
+Now, using `django-search-views` API we can:

 - define the mapping between the form fields and the model fields, and the lookups
 used for searching model instances.
-This is done by writing a subclass of `searchlist_views.filters.BaseFilter`
+This is done by writing a subclass of `search_views.filters.BaseFilter`
-- define the actual view based on `searchlist_views.views.SearchListView` class.
+- define the actual view based on `search_views.views.SearchListView` class.

 ```
 from .models import Actor
-from .forms import ActorSearchForm from searchlist_views.search import SearchListView from searchlist_views.filters import BaseFilter
+from .forms import ActorSearchForm from search_views.search import SearchListView from search_views.filters import BaseFilter

 class ActorsFilter(BaseFilter):
     search_fields = {